-If times on your side, come and experience the flavours of The Coromandel.
-Navigate your way around the region tasting homegrown produce and culinary delights on our three day foodie roadtrip.
+If time is on your side, come and experience the flavours of The Coromandel.
+Navigate your way around the region tasting homegrown produce and culinary delights on our three-day foodie road trip.

 Kick things off with morning tea at the Stray Dog Cafe and Art Gallery on the Shorebird Coast, before making your way over the Firth to Thames.
-Wander around Grahamstown, making sure you stop in at The Depot, the perfect spot to indulge your taste buds where you will find Bite Deli and Savour and Spice.
-Cafe Melbourne, the Sugar Cafe and Sola Cafe all offer great options for lunch, be it a quick bite or a slower pace long lunch.
+Wander around Grahamstown, making sure you stop in at The Depot, the perfect spot to indulge your taste buds where you will find the Coromandel Distilling Company, a micro-distillery carefully crafting Awildian Coromandel Dry Gin.
+Cafe Melbourne, the Sugar Cafe and Bite Cafe all offer great options for lunch, be it a quick bite or a slower pace long lunch.

-Start day two at The Wharf Road Eatery as it offers a divine selection throughout the day, with breakfast being no exception.
+Start day two at Wharf Road eatery as it offers a divine selection throughout the day, with breakfast being no exception.

-Begin your journey over the hill towards the east coast where you will find a good old kiwi vibe at Luke’s Kitchen in Kuaotunu, before heading into Whitianga for an indulgence of mixed culture at Blue Ginger for casual evening meal or enjoy an fine dining at Poivre et sel.
+Begin your journey over the hill towards the east coast where you will find a good old kiwi vibe at Luke’s Kitchen in Kuaotunu, before heading into Whitianga for an indulgence of mixed culture at Blue Ginger, for a casual evening meal or dip and dine at The Lost Spring.

 For a boutique eatery with a delicious range of meals to kick off day three, be sure not to pass Café Coghill House or Café Nina in the heart of Whitianga.

-Definitely add The Pour House and Hot Water Brewing company to the list before venturing to Tairua to Manaia Kitchen and Bar or Flock, the perfect way cleanse the palate as a final stop on your journey.
+Definitely add The Pour House and Hot Water Brewing company to the list before venturing to Tairua to Manaia Kitchen and Bar or The Old Mill Cafe, the perfect way to cleanse the palate as a final stop on your journey.